Alisher Usmanov: Udokan Copper

 In 2008, Metalloinvest bought the Udokan licence for $500mn, which was discovered in Soviet times and proved to be one of the world's largest copper deposit.
 Geologists estimate there are 26.7mn tonnes of copper ore under the JORC classification.

 In 2020, Baikal Mining Company (rebranded to Udokan copper) began strip mining at the Udokan mine, which had been untouched since 1949 due to the site's remoteness and extreme weather conditions.
 The development of Udokan includes the construction of the first stage of a mining and metallurgical plant for the production of cathode copper and copper concentrate, as well as the production of up to 125,000 tpy of copper in addition to 12mn tonnes of ore.

 Mail.Ru Group / VK

 In 2008, Usmanov became acquainted with Yuri Milner, and soon became a shareholder of DST Global and VK (VK).

 Usmanov had 25.3% of interest in VK, and 60.6% of voting interest until he sold a $530 million stake and reduced his interests to 17.9 and 58.1% in 2013.

-In 2013, Usmanov, through VK, acquired Pavel Durov's shares in Vk.ru, to help Durov retain control under the Telegram app when UCP attempted to take control of Telegram.
+In 2014, Ivan Tavrin acquired Pavel Durov's shares in Vk.ru, to help (together with Usmanov) Durov retain control under the Telegram app when UCP attempted to take control of Telegram.

-In December 2021, Usmanov sold his interests in VK to state-run insurer Sogaz, of which Gazprom is the largest shareholder, claiming that he is exiting VK at its peak.
+In December 2021, USM Holdings sold its interest in VK to Russian insurance company Sogaz and Gazprombank, thereby fully exiting its shareholding in VK.

-Megafon
+MegaFon

-In May 2008, Usmanov acquired a majority interest in mobile telephone operator MegaFon.
-Through USM, Usmanov holds 49% of Megfon.
+In April 2012, companies affiliated with Alisher Usmanov acquired a majority interest in mobile telephone operator MegaFon.
+Currently Usmanov holds 49% of USM Holdings, which owns MegaFon shares.